Joseftrojkar/React-Todo-List/README.md

 8. Click the pencil icon to edit a task.
 Edit the task and click the "Add Task" button to update the task.
 9. Click the trash icon to delete a task.

-### If you wan't to know more, check out the [documentation](https://github.com/Joseftrojkar/React-Todo-List/blob/main/Documentation.md)
+### For more information, check out the [documentation](https://github.com/Joseftrojkar/React-Todo-List/blob/main/Documentation.md)